CCDC47: Post translational modification

 In addition to the high levels of phosphorylation seen in CCDC47, three sulfation sites are predicted and conserved in mammals, reptiles and birds but not in fish, amphibians or invertebrates.
 Five potential sumoylation sites are also seen and conserved back to the bony fish.
-There is no glycosylation of the protein as it is not predicted to extend into the extracellular portion of the cell.
+There is no glycosylation of the protein as it is not predicted to extend into the extracellular space.

 Expression

 Microarray tissue expression patterns from GEO were analyzed and showed that CCDC47 appears to be an ubiquitously expressed at moderate levels in many different human tissues.
 Although the protein is ubiquitously expressed, the highest levels of expression are seen in neuronal tissues such as the superior cervical ganglion, brain amygdala and ciliary ganglion.
 Elevated expression is also seen in the thyroid and CD34+ cells.

 Homology

 CCDC47 has no known paralogs through text based queries, BLAST and BLAT.
 The gene has many orthologs extending back to invertebrates such as C. elegans and is highly conserved in mammals with a percent identity greater than 95%.
 CCDC47 has been sequenced in a wide taxonomy of organisms including mammals, birds, reptiles, amphibians, bony fish and invertebrates.
 Percent identity of human CCDC47 to a specific ortholog declines with increasing years of divergence, as expected.
 Homologous genes of CCDC47 are also present in mosquitos, mushrooms, arabidopsis and Asian rice.
 These homologs contain the same DUF1682 which is found in CCDC47.